Speedstor/sswiki/README.md

     - If they get more than 200 likes, or 2k views, on 3 of the videos, they get to upload five more, and publish five more.
 <br/>

-## Problem it solves
+## Thoughts
-- engineering information on Google is unreliable but useful.
+- Problem that this solves: engineering information on Google is unreliable but useful.
+- We want to promote Wikipedia, while adding to it by being a neighboring sight

 ## :blue_book: Brief Documentation